tryscer/flock/flock-music.md

 ​	"It is ridiculous," says Cindy.
 "Even though *Alice* is a very fetching lady..."
 ​	"Thanks," I say.
 ​	"...because if he was asking her out on a date, he would also need to ask her where he should pick her up from."
 Everybody, Bernie included, nod at that dating-world fact.
 ​	"'Ready to come on board?', that's what he asked," I say.
-"On board the Steam Pillar train, that's where he invited us."
+"On board the Steam Pillars train, that's where he invited us."
 ​	Bernie says, "These guys have a *train?*"
 ​	Tim says, "We *obviously* have to go."
+​	Barry says, "Only thing is, at eight our carriage becomes a pumpkin, and we have to be at home."
+​	"Yeah," sighs Cindy.
+"And also, Eleanore has a train to catch."
+She gives Eleanore a shifty look, and Eleanore doesn't look back.
+A wild fantasy brews in my mind: maybe Eleanore will get so sick of this fight with Cindy that she won't allow Cindy to come back with her.
+Then, I'll have Cindy all for myself.
+​	"You must be joking," says Bernie.
+"It's a puzzle!
+You guys need to solve it!"
+​	"Bernie raises a serious point," says Eleanore.
+"A puzzle doesn't like to be disrespected like that.
+Anyway, *I* can always catch a later train."
+​	"If these guys don't come with you, Alice, I'll take you," says Bernie.
+​	"Thank you, Bernie," I say.
+"At last, a gentleman."
+​	Tim says, "seriously, Bernie, where's your mother?"
+​	A group of men in identical green suits walks by, looking angry.

-"Those damn Pillars."
+​​	"Those damn Pillars," one of them says.
-"They'll screw you in each time."
+​	"They'll screw you in each time," says another.
+​	"What do you want, honey?" says the lady at the stall to Barry.
+​	Then the PA comes on:

+​	*(Barry MacAllister, Jr...
+Barry MacAllister, Jr... a phone call for you in the fair's management office...)*

+​	"Are you lost, too?" asks Bernie.